rachidcalazans/chid/README.md

 After clone this repository and enter in the project directory run:

+    $ gem install bundler # If you do not has installed

+    $ bundle install

     $ rake init

 That command will configura the Chid app.